florianheller/LimeSurvey_SVG_Selection/README.md

 ### Create the question
 - Create a multiple-choice question and set its template to be SVG Selection
-- Upload the SVG file to limesurvey
+- Upload the SVG file to LimeSurvey (Survey Settings — Resources)
 - Add the absolute path in the SVG Path field under 'Display'

 ### Adding subquestions